 - District of Columbia

-- United States Court of Appeals, Federal Circuit, The Honorable Daniel M. Friedman
+- U.S. Court of Appeals for the Federal Circuit, The Honorable Daniel M. Friedman

 Member, Federal Communications Bar Association